Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Abdominal pain is very common and can have numerous explanations.

-However, it is also the single most common symptom of an intolerance to gluten.
+However, it’s also the single most common symptom of gluten intolerance.

 It’s estimated that up to 83% of those with gluten intolerance experience abdominal pain and discomfort after eating gluten.